 MLB Fantasy Baseball History And How It Killed The Baseball Card Industry!

-Of course the over production of baseball cards is a primary driver in the industry going from boom to bust.
-However, to the sports card industry – the evolvement of Fantasy Baseball has been like an ‘Angel Of Death’.
-In our opinion Fantasy Baseball was the final NAIL in the sports card coffin!
-It is a driving factor in why those Ken Griffy Jr., Don Mattingly, Cal Ripken, etc. rookie cards are worth a fraction of what they once were.
-This might be putting things mildly… those cards are worth DOG SHIT!
+The over production of baseball cards is a main reason the industry went from boom to bust.
+However, to the sports card industry, the evolution of Fantasy Baseball has been like an ‘Angel Of Death’.
+In our minds, Fantasy Sports was the final NAIL in the sports card coffin!
+It is a big factor in why those Ken Griffey Jr., Cal Ripken, etc. rookie cards are worth A LOT less than they once were.
+This might be blunt but those cards are worth DOG SHIT!

-At the sports cards industry peak – kids connected with baseball players through trading cards.
-Like a stockbroker accumulating shares of an organization… youths justified their schoolyard net worth by the number of Derek Jeter rookie cards they had laminated in a plastic binder.
-These cards had value.
-They were coveted, sought after and traded.
-When value in the trading card market was lost – trading players within a fantasy baseball league became a lot more interesting.
+At the sports cards industry’s peak, kids connected with baseball players through trading cards.
+Like a broker accumulating stocks, youths showed their schoolyard net worth by the number of Derek Jeter rookie cards they had in a card binder.
+These cards had value while also being coveted, sought after and traded.
+When value in the trading card market was lost, trading players within a fantasy MLB league became a lot more interesting.

 Value or $$$ quickly becomes part of the of the Fantasy Baseball equation.
-Accumulating players as part of a Fantasy Baseball team became more appealing then hording worthless cards.
-Let’s jump into the history and evolution of this phenomenon.
+Drafting players to be a part of your fantasy team became more appealing than hording worthless cards.
+Let’s jump into the history of this phenomenon.

 The Early History Of Fantasy Baseball

-Materials in an archive at the New York Public Library show how the famous author Jack Kerouac (1922-69) created and played a private fictitious version of Fantasy Baseball.
+Materials in an archive at the New York Public Library show how the famous author, Jack Kerouac, created and played a private fake version of Fantasy Baseball.
 (Fake Fantasy Baseball by yourself….
 What a weirdo!)

-In 1961, an early form of REAL fantasy baseball was coded for IBM computers by an individual named John Burgeson.
-The program allowed two teams to play one another using random number generation and player stats in determining game outcomes.
+In 1961, an early form of REAL fantasy baseball was coded for IBM computers by John Burgeson.
+The program allowed two teams to play one another using random number generation while gathering stats to determine game outcomes.

-The 1st publicly open fantasy baseball game, Dugout Derby, was developed in 1989 by Lee Marc, Robert Barbiere and Brad Wendkos of Phoneworks who teamed with a West Coast Ad Agency (Wakeman & deForest) to launch the game in to twelve of the largest local newspapers across the country.
-Papers that offered Dugout Derby included the LA Times, Chicago Sun Times, and NY Post.
-Archives of Dugout Derby are available in most public libraries.
-Dugout Derby allowed readers to create a team of major league players, earn stats for those players based on actual performance, trade those players on a daily basis, and accrue points in an effort to compete against one another to win prizes.
+The 1st publicly open fantasy baseball game, Dugout Derby, was made in 1989 by Lee Marc, Robert Barbiere and Brad Wendkos of Phoneworks.
+However, to launch the game in twelve newspapers throughout the country, they teamed with Wakeman & deForest from the West Coast.
+Papers that offered Dugout Derby included the LA Times, Chicago Sun Times, and NY Post and now archives of Dugout Derby are available in most libraries.
+Dugout Derby allowed readers to create a team of major league players.
+These players would then earn stats based on actual performance.
+Plus, the readers could trade those players on a daily basis and gain points in an effort to beat each other to win prizes.

-From a traditional sense there are three main types of Fantasy Baseball formats – Rotisserie, Head-to-Head & Points.
-StatementGames has created a different type of Fantasy Baseball.
-The 1-minute overview video found on the platforms Home Page will outline how StatementGames is different.
-In the StatementGames version of Fantasy Baseball, players select Baseball “Prop-Bets” or “Statements” that pertain to an individual sporting event.
-As a baseball game is played, points are awarded for correct statements.
-Compete in leagues of 8-12 and the individual with the most points from correct “Statements” Wins!
-Free-2-PLAY!
+From a traditional sense, there are three main types of Fantasy Baseball formats.
+Those formats are Rotisserie, Head-to-Head & Points but now, StatementGames has created a different type of Fantasy Baseball.
+The 1-minute overview video found on the platforms Home Page will show how StatementGames is different.
+In the StatementGames version of Fantasy Baseball, players pick Baseball “Prop-Bets” or “Statements” that pertain to an individual sporting event.
+As a game is played, points are awarded for correct statements.
+Compete in leagues of 8-12 and the user with the most points from correct “Statements” Wins!